 - Explore a public garden or two

-4. South End – where to stay in Boston for a local experience
+4. South End – one of the safest areas to stay in Boston

 South End is one of the most diverse neighborhoods in Boston.
 It is home to a wide variety of people coming from different social and economic backgrounds, creating a unique culture and international vibe.
 This neighborhood is also filled with the typical Boston Victorian-style houses and parks, but what makes this area unique is its quirky art, experimental theatres, and independent boutiques.

-There is a range of different accommodation options in South End to suit all different budgets, but I have narrowed down the top 4 for you here:
+There is a range of safest hotels in Boston in South End to suit all different budgets, but I have narrowed down the top 4 for you here:

 Located in one of the few super modern buildings in the city, The Residence Inn focuses on minimal, stylish luxury.
 Their spacious rooms feature cityscape views, comfortable beds, and some even have a kitchenette!
 Their huge free breakfast is sure to fill you up, but don’t worry, you can work it off at their fully-equipped fitness center!